 Federal agencies have ultimate jurisdiction with respect to species on the federal list and Oregon actively participates in federal decision-making processes and recovery planning.
 The protections of the ESA trump any less protective provisions of state law.
 Five species are listed under OESA but not under the ESA: bald eagle, gray whale, kit fox, wolverine, and Washington ground squirrel.
+Wildlife species protected by the ESA but not state-listed include: Canada lynx, and Steller sea lion.

-The Fish and Wildlife Commission makes policy decisions under the OESA regarding animal and fish species.
+The Fish and Wildlife Commission makes policy decisions under OESA regarding animal and fish species.
 The Department of Agriculture makes plant species determinations (ORS 564.100).
 Insects and butterflies are monitored by the Natural Heritage Program at Oregon State University.
 The Natural Heritage Information Center is a repository for locational data for all sensitive, threatened, and endangered species in Oregon.
 Scientific data supporting listing decisions and recovery status of threatened and endangered plants is gathered and maintained by the Department of Agriculture.